Tent pitched in a bush camp in the Douglas-Apsley National Park

 Tent

-The small bush camping area near the Apsley Waterhole is about ten minutes from the carpark off Rosedale Road in the south of the park.
-For park visitors undertaking the multi-day walk along the Leeaberra Track, which begins at Thompson’s Marshes in the north of the park, there are remote bush campsites near Heritage Falls and Tevelein Falls, both on the Douglas River.
+The camping area near the Apsley Waterhole is ten minutes from the carpark.
+The campsites near Heritage Falls and Tevelein Falls are on the multi-day walk on the Leeaberra Track, beginning at Thompson’s Marshes in the north of the park.

 About

-Visitors to the beautiful Douglas-Apsley National Park have a choice of three sites for bush camping.
+Visitors to the beautiful Douglas-Apsley National Park have a choice of three sites for free bush camping.

 The Apsley Waterhole site at the south end of the park has no vehicle access but is an easy ten-minute walk from the carpark.
 This is a pleasant, shaded spot, well-situated for taking a leisurely swim in the waterhole.
 There are composting toilets nearby.